LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Integer Literals
 ================

-An integer is a whole number.
+An :dfn:`integer` is a whole number.
 Integers can be positive or negative and Lasso puts no limit on the size of an integer.
 Integers consist of the digits 0 through 9 and can be written directly into the source code. ::

    1